 The Agency's Forum for Exchange of Information on Enforcement ('Forum'), referred to in Article 76(1)(f) of Regulation (EC) No 1907/2006, was consulted on the proposed restriction and its recommendations have been taken into account.

 On 29 August 2017, the Agency submitted the opinions of RAC and SEAC to the Commission.
-Based on those opinions concluding on the combined exposure via various routes to these four phthalates that adversely affect human health, the Commission concluded that the four phthalates pose an unacceptable risk to human health when present in any plasticised material in articles at a concentration equal to or greater than 0,1 % by weight of any of such material.
+Based on those opinions concluding on the combined exposure via various routes to these four phthalates that adversely affect human health, the Commission concluded that the four phthalates pose an unacceptable risk to human health when present in any plasticised material in articles at a concentration, individually or in any combination, equal to or greater than 0,1 % by weight of any of such material.
 For the purposes of this restriction, plasticised materials are materials that may contain phthalates for which there is great potential for combined exposure, via various routes, of both consumers and workers.
-Those materials include polyvinyl chloride (PVC) polymer, other polymers such as polyvinylidene chloride (PVDC) and polyvinyl acetate (PVA), as well as any other plastics, except polyolefins where phthalates are not usually present, rubber, except silicone rubber and natural latex coatings where phthalates are not present, polyurethanes and any other foam rubber or foam plastic, surface coatings, non-slip coatings, finishes, decals, printed designs, adhesive, sealants, inks and paints.
+Those materials include polyvinyl chloride (PVC), polyvinylidene chloride (PVDC), polyvinyl acetate (PVA), polyurethanes, any other polymer (including inter alia polymer foams and rubber material) except silicone rubber and natural latex coatings where phthalates are not present, surface coatings, non-slip coatings, finishes, decals, printed designs, adhesive, sealants, inks and paints.
 The Commission considers that the risk needs to be addressed on a Union-wide basis.

 Annex XVII to Regulation (EC) No 1907/2006 already bans the placing on the market of toys and childcare articles containing DEHP, DBP and BBP under certain conditions which fall within the scope of the proposed restriction.
-In addition, in view of both the opinion of RAC that DIBP presents a similar risk to DBP and can replace it in all uses and the recommendation of the Forum, the Commission takes the view that the placing on the market of toys and childcare articles containing DIBP should also be restricted.
+In addition, in view of both the opinion of RAC that DIBP has a hazard profile similar to that of DEHP, DBP and BBP, that toys and childcare articles can contribute considerably to risks for infants from phthalates and that DIBP can replace DBP in toys and childcare articles, and the recommendation of the Forum, the Commission takes the view that the placing on the market of toys and childcare articles containing DIBP should also be restricted.
 In addition, the placing on the market of the four phthalates in toys and childcare articles should be subject to updated conditions.

 In the case of articles exclusively for industrial and agricultural use, or for open air use, the proposed restriction should only apply to those articles containing plasticised material that comes into contact with human mucous membranes or into prolonged contact with the skin, because such contacts lead to exposure which poses risk to human health.